ruben93-codes/TipSelectorAddition/README.md

 1. Download and unzip the TipSelectorAddition.rar Pycharm environment
 2. Place the folder TipSelectorAddition in your Pycharm project folder and import as a new project
 3. All packages should work when adding the python.exe within the project folder as the project interpreter (check against packages.csv if you suspect something is missing)
-4. Open the py files mentioned in code.txt inside Pycharm.
+4. Add the py files mentioned in code.txt inside Pycharm (File > Open > filename) .
 They are located in ...\TipSelectorAddition\venv\Scripts\
 5. Place the folders parsed and landing_pages inside the TipSelectorData.zip in your current working directory (or configure your own working directory)
 6. Change the working directory in the code files to the one you are using